 Do you want to move into a shared apartment or are you thinking about getting married?
 If you are internally shying away from this, it is a clear sign of commitment anxiety.
 Power plays within a long-term relationship can also indicate relationship anxiety.
 For example, the commitment-anxious and powerful partner will not agree to any binding compromises, while the dependent partner wants more closeness and suffers.

-If you're honest with yourself and look at your inner life, you'll realize: fear of rejection and loss drives attachment anxiety behavior.
+If you honest and look at your inner life, you will realize that the fear of rejection and loss determines your behavior when you are afraid of commitment.
 Where does this fear come from?
 Do you think you don't deserve your partner's love?
 Are you afraid he might leave you?

 That's why you create a support outside the relationship - work or a hobby that is your everything.
 So you don't feel lost when your partner leaves.